These raspberry lemon tarts are individually-portioned desserts that are perfect for parties! They use fresh fruit for the brightest flavors.

 - Top off with raspberries, about 6 on each tart.

-Do you like raspberries and lemon as a flavour combination?
+Do you like raspberries and lemon as a flavor combination?